bitwarden/helm-charts/charts/self-host/README.md

 #### Nginx

-> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource shown in this section is deprecated and will be removed in a future major release.
-New deployments should use **Gateway API** — see the [Gateway API](#gateway-api) section.
+> **Note:** Ingress is supported but is no longer the recommended default for this chart.
+The ingress-nginx controller used in this example was **retired by the upstream Kubernetes project in March 2026** and no longer receives updates or security patches — new deployments should use **Gateway API** (see the [Gateway API](#gateway-api) section) or another maintained controller.
 The example below is preserved as a reference for users mid-migration.
 As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; set it explicitly to `true` to keep using Ingress.

 This is the simplest ingress to setup and has been provided as the default.
 You will need the ingress controller installed if you have not already done so.
 Follow the basic configuration found at ["Create an unmanaged ingress controller"](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#basic-configuration).